Surrogacy laws by country: California

 California is known to be a surrogacy-friendly state.
 It permits commercial surrogacy, regularly enforces gestational surrogacy contracts, and makes it possible for all intended parents, regardless of marital status or sexual orientation, to establish their legal parentage prior to the birth and without adoption proceedings (pre-birth orders).

 Louisiana

 Louisiana restricts surrogacy to married, heterosexual couples who are using their own gametes.
 Surrogacy via egg and/or sperm donation is prohibited.
 No compensation of the surrogate is allowed, prohibiting commercial surrogacy statewide.
 All parties must have been Louisiana residents for at least six months at the time of entering the surrogacy contract.
 The surrogacy must be considered medically necessary, and court approval prior to embryo transfer is required.

 Michigan

 On 1 April 2024, Michigan legalized compensated and altruistic surrogacy agreements.

 Previously, Michigan forbade all surrogacy agreements, compensated or not, with it having been a felony to enter into such agreements, punishable by fines of up to $50,000 and up to five years in prison.

+Nevada

+Surrogacy in Nevada has been legally recognized since the state adopted provisions based on the Uniform Parentage Act, which Nevada incorporated into its statues in the early 2000s.
+The current framework is codified under Nevada Revised Statutes Chapter 126 (NRS 126.500-126.810), with significant updates and clarifications implemented around 2013.
+Since then, Nevada has consistently permitted gestational surrogacy, including compensated arrangements, provided statutory requirements such as written agreements, independent legal counsel, and pre-conception execution are met.
+Overtime, the law has also been interpreted to allow a broad definition of "intended parent", meaning that both individuals and couples (regardless of marital status and sexual orientation) can establish legal parentage through court orders.